clusterlink-net/clusterlink/website/content/en/blog/clusterlink-intro/index.md

 - **Fabric**: a set of collaborating clusters, all sharing the same root of trust.
  Clusters must be part of a fabric to enable multicluster networking.
-- **Peer**: a specific clusters in a fabric.
+- **Peer**: a specific cluster in a fabric.
 Each peer is identified by a certificate, signed by the fabric's certificate authority.
 Each peer makes independent decisions on service sharing and access control.
 - **Export**/**Import**: services must be explicitly shared by clusters before